BMYS Members By-Laws

 (b) Members using the ground floor kitchen facilities, including any utensils, crockery or cutlery contained therein, shall ensure that the kitchen facilities and any equipment or articles used are left in a clean and tidy condition.
 Any breakages must be replaced and any damage to kitchen equipment must be reported to the Club Manager immediately.

-9. BARBECUE AREA
+9. BARBEQUE AREA

 Because this area in particular is exposed to public scrutiny, members must conduct themselves in a proper manner.
 In particular, By-Law 7 shall be strictly observed, since use of the barbecue area is deemed to be use of the Clubhouse for the purpose of these By-Laws.